Kshitijkumar15/Musical/README.md

 <div align="center">

-  # Musical App
+  # Musical
   </div>

 ## Description
 "Your Music, Your Rules: Elevate Your Playlist Game"

 The MusicPlayer app is a sleek and user-friendly music player that grants access to your device's internal storage, enabling you to explore and enjoy your favourite songs effortlessly.
-With a comprehensive list of features, including play, pause, skip to the next track, the MusicPlayer app transforms your device into a versatile music playback tool.
+With a comprehensive list of features, including play, pause, and skip to the next track, the MusicPlayer app transforms your device into a versatile music playback tool.
 $~~~~~~$
 ## Features